GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/user_manual/concepts/line_features.md

 Line features
 =============================

-Line features are named after that they look like  line on a map, but these lines still represent 3D objects, like we saw in {ref}`part:user_manual:chap:concepts:sec:painting_the_world`, where we used the `subducting plate` feature.
-An other example of a line feature is the `fault` feature.
-We will explain how these features work in practice in the {ref}`part:user_manual:chap:basic_starter_tutorial:sec:index`.
+Line features look like lines on a map but are used to represent 3D objects.
+For example, in {ref}`part:user_manual:chap:concepts:sec:painting_the_world`, this feature is used in the `subducting plate` feature.
+Another example of a line feature is the `fault` feature.
+We will explain how these features work in practice in {ref}`part:user_manual:chap:basic_starter_tutorial:sec:index`.